rajatdiptabiswas/snake-pygame/README.md

 # Snake Eater
-A snake game written in Python using the PyGame library.
+A snake game written in Python using the Pygame library.

 ## Installing